henryw374/time-literals/README.md

 ## Alternatives

 If you only need `Instant` from java.time/jsr-310, you could just rebind the tag readers and printer fns for `#inst`.
-Note however that Clojure's `inst` format is based on RFC3339 and so is actually closer like java.time.OffsetDateTime (for example to read an `inst` tag, `OffsetDateTime/parse` will work ok, but Instant/parse will not).
+Note however that Clojure's `inst` format is based on RFC3339 and so is actually closer to the default format for java.time.OffsetDateTime
+ (for example to
+read an `inst` tag, `OffsetDateTime/parse` will work ok, but Instant/parse will not).
 But...
 I think in most use cases Instant is preferred over OffsetDateTime as a representation of an absolute point in time.
-Doing this might also lead to problems where a programmer needs to work with both java.util.Date and java.time.Instant objects - for example if using Datomic.
+Rebinding inst reader and printer might also lead to problems where a programmer needs to work with both java.util.Date (or js/Date) and java.time.Instant objects - for example if using
+Datomic - it only works with java.util.Date objects.

 There is a similar library, [java-time-literals](https://github.com/magnars/java-time-literals) but this currently only works on the jvm, and also doesn't provide a way to read edn with the literals (via clojure.edn/read-string or cljs.reader).
 The naming of tags